 Clearly motorcycles (blue) have a much different pattern, and we suspect that the cause would be much the same as that discussed for bicycles above.
-That is, a larger number of inexperienced motorcyclists are on the road, and they might be on the road much more to save fuel costs.
-The proportion of motorcycle crashes are well above their pre-COVID levels, and this has contributed to a relatively higher fatal crash rate.
-As an example, the July 15, 2020 cumulative number was 15 fatalities involving motorcycles during the COVID period (close to one per week).
+That is, a larger number of inexperienced motorcyclists on the road, and this might be an effort to save fuel costs.
+Even though Motorcycle crash proportions have declined significantly between Weeks 29 and 31, it is still 74% above its pre-COVID level.
+Large truck proportions have not deviated significantly from the All crash proportions.